vpavlenko/study-music/research/nns.md

 Music theory is more about texts written by people about pieces and genre (books, papers) than coding tools ready to be crossed.
 So a similar system for music theory can be an English-language LLM fine-tuned on chunks of music theory books and [journals](https://www.mtosmt.org/docs/index-author.php) along with examples discussed in particular passages fed in some symbolic form (eg. [MidiTok](https://github.com/Natooz/MidiTok)).

+## Single-modal

+Transformers are [widely fed](https://github.com/affige/genmusic_demo_list) on corpora of MIDI.
+And maybe they learn/extract all theoretical concepts along the way: keys, chords, voicings, voice-leading rules, formal structures, composers/genres.
+This information can't be extracted directly from the music generation setting, as transformers per se simply generate the next MIDI symbol.
+The corpus itself doesn't have any annotation on structures that we're interested in.

+The very interesting question is whether the transformer itself can mine new structures overlooked by researchers yet, akin to a [tonic added-sixth chord](https://www.mtosmt.org/issues/mto.23.29.2/mto.23.29.2.martin.html)

+One interesting thing we can readily extract from a transformer architecture is distribution of [expectation](https://mitpress.mit.edu/9780262582780/sweet-anticipation/), surprises and uncertainties in the next events.
+"Show me the weirdest place in this song", "generate a more expected measure"

 ## Tokenization

 GPT-4's [tiktoken](https://github.com/openai/tiktoken) has around 100k tokens - English words, common chunks from programming languages, chops of Russian words, integers and other unicode characters.
 This preprocessing allows the transformer to extract patterns on a higher level.
 What's the good tokenization for MIDI, can we improve [REMI+](https://arxiv.org/pdf/2201.10936.pdf)?